sasubruns/crea-assignment/task1/README.md

 );
 ```

-I haven't tested this query in PostgreSQL so it might have some syntax errors, but hopefully the idea is clear enough.
+This query definitely has some errors, but hopefully the idea is clear enough.
 Of course the alert criteria should be much more complex, but this logic is easy to extend for such purposes.
 After running this query for the latest batch of shipments, the job has received data on which users should be alerted about which shipments, and can simply trigger these alerts or store this data in the database for the front-end.

 This batch job is so simple that I imagine it could be run as a small Python script in either a serverless service like Cloud Run (which makes scheduling easy), or a more traditional VM instance (in which case scheduling could be performed using cron or a similar tool).
 Most ETL tools are also suitable for this job if such tools are already in use in the organization.